 - Inability to follow through with tasks

-There are several ways to be improving one’s attention span.
+There are several ways to be improving one’s short attention span.
 It’s a matter of developing habits and learning self-discipline and focus.
 What can also help significantly is to be able to enter into a flow state when performing work or a specific task.
 Training yourself in that manner can increase the speed of the work and the focus against distractions.

 1. Curb Your Screen Time